icing/mod_md/README.md

 Select if a certificate renewal should make a configured profile mandatory, e.g. fail renewal if the CA does not support it.

+## MDRenewViaARI
+`MDRenewViaARI on|off`
+Default: on

+En-/Disable certificate renewals triggered via the ACME ARI extension (rfc9773).
+These renewals happen *in addition* to the mechanism controlled by [MDRenewWindow](#mdrenewwindow--when-to-renew).

 # Test Suite